Billaferd/QuantumNexus/Rules.md

 ### Mission Cards

 The mission card area is where your mission cards are.
 They must be visible to both players to ensure transparency and fairness.
+They are placed in the play area when the game starts.
 They are commonly put above the player's deck so both can easily see them.

 ### Deck